-Public and third sector organisations are under pressure to do more with less, while also exploring how AI can support better services and improve efficiency.
+Organisations across SME’s, housing, education, public and third sectors are all facing the same challenge.
+They are under pressure to do more with less, while also exploring how AI can support better services and improve efficiency.

 The challenge is keeping control of data while adopting AI.
 Most organisations we speak to aren’t struggling to start with AI.
 They’re struggling with what sits underneath it.
 It is the way AI can amplify existing governance gaps: over-permissioned Microsoft 365 environments, weak classification, unclear ownership, legacy content and limited visibility over how information is accessed and used.
 AI just makes all of that more visible, and harder to ignore.